 The difference between trip contacts and signal contacts is the DC breaking capacity.
 See Table 12.5 and Table 12.6 for details.
-The contacts are SPST normal open type (NO), except alarm relays A1 - A5, which have change over contacts (SPDT).
+The contacts are SPST normal open type (NO), except alarm relays A1 - A3, which have change over contacts (SPDT).
 Polarity of all output relays can be changed in VAMPSET or from Local display.

-Parameter Value Unit Description Note T1 - Tn 0 Status of trip output relay F 1 A1 - A5 0 Status of alarm output relay F 1 SF 0 Status of the SF relay F 1 In VAMPSET, it is called as "Service status output" Force On Force flag for output relay forcing for test purposes.
-This is Set Off status, too.
+Parameter Value Unit Description Note T1 - T14 0 Status of trip output relay F 1 (The actual number of relays depends on the ordering code) A1 - A5 0 Status of alarm output relay F 1 SF 0 Status of the SF relay F 1 In VAMPSET, it is called as "Service status output" Force On Force flag for output relay forcing for test purposes.
+This is Set Off a common flag for all output relays and detection stage status, too.
 Any forced relay(s) and this flag are automatically reset by a 5-minute timeout.
-REMOTE PULSE S A1 - A5 0.00 - 99.98 S Pulse length for direct output relay control via communica- tions protocols.
-Set or 99.99 s = Infinite.
-Release by writing "0" to the direct control 99.99 parameter NAMES for OUT PUT RELAYS (edi itable with \ /AMPSET only) Description String of max.
+REMOTE PULS ES A1 - A5 0.00 - 99.98 S Pulse length for direct output relay control via communica- tions protocols.
+Set or 99.99 99.99 s = Infinite.
+Release by writing "0" to the direct control parameter NAMES for OU TPUT RELAYS (edi table with VAMPSET only) Description String of max.
 32 Names for DO on VAMPSET screens.
-Default is Set Characters "Trip relay n", or "Signal relay n"
+Default is Set characters "Trip relay n", n=1 - 14 or "signal relay n", n=1 - 5